TimBeyer/sudoku-dlx/README.md

 const result = solveString('.....12..1..7...45...43.7...9...63...5.8.7.2...62...9...3.19...97...4..6..25.....')

-// If multiple solutions exist, you can pass `true` as the second parameter to `solveString`
+// If multiple solutions exist, you can pass `true` as the second parameter to `solveString` in order to enumerate them all.
 // The return value will always be an array of solutions, even if only one was found console.log(printBoard(result[0]))